EricFH/SOR/README.md

 # salient_object_ranking_with_PPA
-implementation of "Salient Object Ranking with Position-Preserved Attention"
+Implementation of "Salient Object Ranking with Position-Preserved Attention"